royru/website/content/gstell/index.md

 You can **use Gstell for free** during and after the study.
 For each participation, we will also **donate CHF 10** to an organization of your chosing and you can **enter a raffle** to win one of CHF/USD 100 gift cards.

 #### Data Privacy
-Gstell collects data about your browsing activity, but...
+Gstell collects data about your browsing activity, **BUT**...
 - All data remains **local** on your machine.
 No data is sent to the cloud automatically.
-After the study, you will be able to manually upload the data to our secured servers.
+- After the study, you will be able to review your data before manually uploding it to our secured servers.
 - Gstell can and will automatically obfuscate and anonymize sensitve data (e.g. URLs) that you share with us.
-- You can review all your data that you share with us.

 > You can learn more about the study procedure, data storage, and privacy by consulting our [consent form](/public/assets/gstell-consent-form.pdf).